Plans quickly changed or were clarified with the Felix Sandstrom situation.

 "We've had ongoing talks with Felix and about the opportunities," Flyers general manager Chuck Fletcher said Monday.
 "Most importantly, he played really well at the end of the season.
 The most important thing for him is to make sure he's getting No. 1 goaltender ice time and he's doing everything he can to continue his development.
 The last month was a big step forward for him.
 We'll just continue to speak and see what the right solution is for him going forward."

-Last week, the Flyers signed Swedish goalie prospect Samuel Ersson to his three-year entry-level contract.
+The decision for Sandstrom to play with the Phantoms next season fuels the competition in Lehigh Valley's net.
+Last week, the Flyers signed their other Swedish goalie prospect Samuel Ersson to his three-year entry-level contract.
 Alex Lyon, who has played parts of the last five seasons with the Phantoms, is a pending unrestricted free agent this offseason.
+At this point, it's uncertain if the 28-year-old will be brought back.
 The Flyers also have prospects Kirill Ustimenko (signed 2017 third-round pick), Ivan Fedotov (unsigned 2015 seventh-round pick) and Matej Tomek (unsigned 2015 third-round pick) in the system.

 Ustimenko missed the 2020-21 season after undergoing surgery on his left hip to repair a torn labrum.
 The 22-year-old was on the Flyers' 31-man playoff roster in the NHL's return-to-play 24-team tournament last summer.

-"You never can predict ice time," Fletcher said.
+"You never can predict ice time," Fletcher said Monday when asked about Sandstrom.
 "I think there's a strong possibility he would get a lot of ice time, but we have Ustimenko and Ersson and still making a decision on Alex Lyon, so you can't guarantee ice time.
 The important thing for Felix is that, whether it's here or over there, he gets an opportunity to play."

 Subscribe to and rate Flyers Talk